 We’ve seen even the most experienced school district leaders make a few missteps that can derail an attendance area boundary planning project.
 Working with school districts of all sizes across the country has taught us that if a few key mistakes are avoided, boundary planning projects get off the ground more quickly and run more smoothly.
 Here are the three most common challenges we see and how to make sure you avoid them.

-Mistake 1: Failure to create a framework for how board of directors/board of education members will engage in the project.
+Challenge 1: Failure to create a framework for how board of directors/board of education members will engage in the project.

-- Boundary adjustment guiding principles development
+- Developing boundary adjustment guiding principles

 - Acting as liaisons to boundary committee working groups (if you’re creating them)

-Mistake 2: Undefined committee working group roles.
+Challenge 2: Undefined committee working group roles.